schnurma/crimpd_calendar_scraper/README.md

 With the use of different calendars from different apps and programs like Google, Garmin, etc. I want to create a handy tool for syncing my training data from climbing with my garmin calendar.

 As part of my CS50P final project the first step is to create the web scraper tool to transform the scraped dataset to a readable .csv file to open it with excel.
 After that the data has to be prepared to be synced with the garmin calendar.

-It is possible to export the data from the Crimpd app to a .csv file, but for the sake of the python learning process I want to create this with a web scraper tool.
+It is possible to export the data from the Crimpd app to a .csv file, but for the sake of the python learning process I wanted to create this function with a web scraper tool.
+To learn some new features and understand web scraping.

 ## **Requirements**
 This script depends on: